Why Do I Need Cyber Security Insurance?

 Cyber-crime is real and can hit anywhere.
 While only the big hacks make it to the news, it’s the small businesses that should be most concerned.
 Small businesses are particularly susceptible to attack since they often operate without IT departments.
 Hackers, or anyone trying to steal confidential data from a private database, start small with the intention of gaining access to larger databases.
 In the case of Target’s data breach in 20133, their data was accessed through a much smaller business partner who was hacked first, giving them access to the parent company’s databases.
 Target’s data breach holds the record for highest settlement costs resulting from data breach—$18.5 million!
 Along with affecting 41 million customer payment accounts, the breach affected contact information for more than 60 million Target customers.
 This was a historic event as it set new industry standards for companies that process payment and maintain confidential data for their customers.

-If you aren’t protecting your data, backing up your data and insuring your equipment then you are leaving a big exposure in your risk management plan.
+If you aren’t protecting your data, backing up your data and insuring your equipment then you are leaving a large exposure in your risk management plan.
 It only takes one attack for your customers to lose faith in your cyber security.
 If credit card information is stolen from your computer server they are not likely to provide credit card payments in the future.
 This is also known as reputation management, having a good cyber liability plan makes you feel secure, but it makes you look secure to your customers as well.
 There can also be legal repercussions if you are collecting private data and not securing and insuring it.
 The Wyndham hotel chain was sued by the federal government in 2012 after being hacked three times in two years.
 Sensitive customer files including credit card numbers and personal information were stolen by Russian hackers who racked up more than $10.6 million in fraudulent charges4.
 That is a pretty big bill to pay if you’re not insured, not to mention the clean-up and recovery responsibilities such as notifying customers and providing credit monitoring.

 The bottom line is if your business electronically handles customer payment, medical information, private customer data, such as social security or driver’s license numbers, or customer profile information, such as addresses and phone numbers, then your business needs some form of cyber liability insurance.
 Let The Insurance Shop specialists help you determine which type of coverage and how much you need.
 We are well versed in cyber security and up to date on this quickly evolving line of insurance.